 The pasta is gorgeous--it has a very simple sauce of olive oil, garlic, spinach, lemon, pepper and salt.
 On top go the crunchy chickpeas and roasted cauliflower.
 Spear a bit of each on your fork and take a big, hearty bite.
 Then come back and tell me all about it!

-What you'll love about this pasta
+Why you'll love this roasted cauliflower and chickpeas pasta

 - It's packed with flavor.